jasminetntu/jasminetntu/README.md

 ## Hi, everyone! (^-^)/ ~☆

 ### ☘️ About Me
-I'm Jasmine Tu, an aspiring software developer who likes to create impactful products and experiences, whether this means helping someone or making someone happy!
+I'm Jasmine Tu, an aspiring software developer who loves building impactful and enjoyable experiences--whether this means helping someone or simply making them smile!

-I enjoy combining my technical and artistic/creative skills mainly through frontend development, UI/UX design, and game development.
-I am also often the project manager/leader, ensuring that everyone is on task and there are no merging conflicts.
+I enjoy combining my technical and creative sides through frontend development, UI/UX design, and game development.
+I've led several hackathons and projects, often taking on multiple roles in engineering, project management, and design.
+I thrive in collaborative environments, always ensuring that the team is on track to deliver a polished, meaningful product while avoiding merge conflicts.

+As a current CS student at De Anza College, I’m always curious and excited to learn more, and committed to building with purpose and passion!
+Thanks for visiting my little corner of the internet.

 ### 🌷 Tech Stack
 - **Languages**: Java, Python, HTML/CSS, JavaScript